-The Netherlands is a densely populated and highly developed country in which mobility is a key factor for the economy.
-11 million of its 17m citizens are drivers.
+The Netherlands is a densely populated and highly developed country in which mobility is a critical factor for the economy.
+Eleven million of its 17m citizens are drivers.

 From January 2005, a new law was passed requiring all Dutch citizens and residents aged 14 and above to carry a valid ID document.
 A driving license was one of the few documents permitted as a means of secure identification alongside a passport, Dutch or European ID card or residence permit.